mikependon/RepoDB.NET/_posts/2020-09-28-repodb-version-release-fsharp-classhandler.md

 // Delete
 let affectedRows = connection.Delete<Person>(10045)
 ```

-All the functionalities written for C# programming language is also inheritted by F# programming language by default.
+By default, all the functionalities and features written for C# programming language is also inheritted by F# programming language.
 It is also important to take note that the `CLIMutable` attribute can be eliminated to all your models starting from this release.

-**Note:** The option types in F# is not supported if it is being placed at the [ClassHandler](/feature/classhandlers) and [PropertyHandler](/feature/propertyhandlers) objects.
+**Disclaimer:** The option types in F# is not supported if it is being placed at the [ClassHandler](/feature/classhandlers) and [PropertyHandler](/feature/propertyhandlers) objects.

 ### Enhanced Compiler

 The core compiler of RepoDB has been rewritten from being a monolithic codebase to a multiple smaller codebases.
-All the compiler classes needed for the AOT compilations has been separated to several partial classes.
+All the compiler classes needed for the AOT compilations has been splitted into several partial classes.
 With these updates, the code are much more easy, neat and cleaner.

 The reasons and the motivations behind this are the following.